ansys/pyconverter-xml2py/doc/source/getting_started/source_code.rst

     python xml2rst.py -p XML_directory_path -f customized_function_directory_path

-The provided code will then be the one used during the conversion.
+In this configuration, the provided code is the one used for the conversion.

-Furthermore, the **Returns** and **Examples** sections, if any, will be added to the Python docstring.
+Furthermore, the **Returns** and **Examples** sections, if any, are also taken into account and added to the Python docstring.

 .. tab-set::